Tensorflow with Fable-Elmish. A Failed Try

 }

-I haven’t touched canvas and drawing part at all here.
-This point I just crashed, I couldn’t get my head around how to do this, I tried a couple of things like using Subscribe, or ping-ponging command.
-Nothing works out.
+I haven't touched the canvas and drawing part at all here.
+At this point I just crashed.
+I couldn't get my head around how to do this.
+I tried a couple of things like using Subscribe or ping-ponging commands.
+Nothing worked out.

-Normally all FsAdvent post are telling success stories.
+Normally all FsAdvent posts are telling success stories.
 Cool things you can do with F#.
-I also want to add one more story by adding Tensorflow in the club.
-Sadly I couldn’t.
-I could have written some other success story but I guess failures also have their own importance.
+I also wanted to add one more story by adding Tensorflow to the club.
+Sadly I couldn't.
+I could have written some other success story, but I guess failures also have their own importance.

-The sample project is open sourced and I love to get feedback, review or some another way to look at a problem.
-Love to chat over DM for this one.
+The sample project is open sourced and I would love to get feedback, review, or another way to look at a problem.
+Love to chat over DM about this one.
 Theoretically, it is possible so it should work.
-I am definitely coming back to this in a new year.
+I am definitely coming back to this in the new year.

-I am not sure how much Tensorflow is required in Fable world.
+I am not sure how much Tensorflow is required in the Fable world.
 It is a big library, a serious big library doing too many things.
-I tried to convert definitions to F# and dependencies just throw me out.
-So, actually don’t know if effort worth in that area.
+I tried to convert definitions to F# and the dependencies just threw me out.
+So, I actually don't know if the effort is worth it in that area.
 But I personally like to learn more so we can integrate more (large) libraries relatively easily.

 Lastly, I am extremely sorry that I couldn't get a good article for FsAdvent readers.
 Maybe next time.